 You will be notified of the outcome of your application for EC within 5 working days.

-Reasons for Requesting a Deferral EC:
+Approve EC:

 You will normally be granted an extension between 4 to 6 weeks (from original date of submission) to submit your assessment.

 Your submission is considered as a first submission (and your mark is not capped).